Antonio447-cloud/load-balancer-solution-using-apache-step2/README.md

     Happy Learning!

-## Outline
+## Task

-- We will deploy and configure an Apache load balancer solution on Ubuntu 20.04 LTS (HVM) and make sure that our users can be served by web servers through the load balancer.
+- Deploy and configure an Apache load balancer solution on Ubuntu 20.04 and make sure that our users can be served by web servers through the load balancer.

-- We will implement this solution with 2 web servers, however this approach will be the same for 2 or more web servers.
+- Implement this solution with 2 web servers.
+This approach will be the same for 2 or more web servers.

 ## Uniform Resource Locators, IP Addresses and Domain Name System